She Loves Biscotti

 Lentils are:

-They can also easily be incorporated in almost any dish.
-One of my favorites is this Italian Lentil Soup Recipe.
+They can also easily be incorporated into almost any dish.
+One of my favorites is this Italian lentil soup recipe.

-I’ve probably talked enough about my two favorite ingredients… let’s make this fregola salad.
+I’ve probably talked enough about my two favorite ingredients… let’s make this healthy fregola pasta salad!

 A close up a small flowery blue bowl piled high with lentil salad.
 Walnuts, parsley, fresh chives and a lemon wedge surrounds the bowl.